LootCalc

 Category: Borderlands 3 Guides, Legendary Farming, Loot Optimization

-Topics: Mayhem Scaling, Dedicated Drops, Anointments, Boss Farming, Re-rolling
+Topics: Mayhem Scaling, Dedicated Drops, Anointments, Boss Farming, Re-rolling, Seasonal Events, Arms Race, Vault Cards

 Ready to Maximize Your Profits?